 The hall of the main stand.

 European Boxing Championship match at Heysel on May 23, 1948.
-The Belgian Cyrille Delannoit won, to everyone's surprise, the title against Frenchman Marcel Cerdan.
+The Belgian Cyrille Delannoit won, to everyone's surprise,

-Exhibition at Centennial Stadium, probably during the Expo 58.
+Exhibition at the Centennial Stadium, probably during Expo 58.

-In 1962, a desperately empty Heysel hosted for the last time White Star - Racing, football derby of Brussels.
-These two clubs merged at the end of the season to form Racing White.
+These two clubs merged at the end of the season to form the Racing White.

 Late 60's.

-At the dawn of the 80's.
-In the foreground, the amusement park Meli.
+At the dawn of the 1980's.

-During the 80's.
-By far, the stadium still looks great.
+From a distance, the stadium still looks great.

 The pathetic face of a band of barbarians...

-Block Z after the tragedy.
-Despite the deaths and injuries, the finale will take place.
+Despite the dead and injured, the match will take place.

 ...